 Notice of Determination.
 Upon making a determination that a dispute is frivolous or irrelevant, the Credit Union will notify the member of the determination not later than five (5) business days after making the determination, by mail or, if authorized by the member for that purpose, by any other means available to the Credit Union.

 Contents of notice of determination that a dispute is frivolous or irrelevant.
 A notice of determination that a dispute is frivolous or irrelevant will include the reasons for such determination and identify any information required to investigate the disputed information, which notice may consist of a standardized form describing the general nature of such information.

+Reporting on Disputed Information.
+When the accuracy or completeness of any information reported to a CRA is disputed by the member, the Credit Union may not furnish the information to a CRA without notice that such information is disputed by the member.

 ACCURACY AND INTEGRITY OF INFORMATION FURNISHED TO CRAs.

+Prohibition Against Reporting Inaccurate Information.
+The Credit Union will not report information relating to a member to any consumer reporting agency (CRA) if the Credit Union knows, or has reasonable cause to believe, that the information is inaccurate.
+“Reasonable cause to believe that the information is inaccurate” means having specific knowledge, rather than relying solely on allegations made by a member, that would cause a reasonable person to have substantial doubts about the accuracy of the information.

 Accuracy.
 The Credit Union will ensure that information furnished to CRAs regarding accounts or other relationships with members:

 Is accurate: